UCF: Uncovering Common Features for Generalizable Deepfake Detection: Experiments

 The results of the comparison between different methods are presented in Tab.~\ref{tab result}, which shows the performance in terms of the AUC metric.
 It is evident that the proposed disentanglement framework and multi-task learning strategy lead to superior performance compared to other models in most cases, achieving the overall best results.

 Liang \textit{et al.}~\cite{liang2022exploring} proposes a disentanglement framework for content information removal, but their model is still prone to overfitting to method-specific patterns, leading to the limitation of the generalization.
 On the contrary, the disentanglement framework we proposed is designed to learn generalizable features across different forgeries by the multi-task learning strategy, thereby achieving improved generalization performance.

-SRM~\cite{luo2021generalizing} and F3Net~\cite{qian2020thinking} methods rely on high-frequency components of images to distinguish between forgeries and pristine images.
-However, the experimental results show that their generalization performance is inferior to the proposed approach.
-This could be due to the fact that the high-frequency cue that is effective on the FF++ may not generalize to other datasets with different post-processing steps.
-Face X-ray~\cite{li2020face} uses blended artifacts in forgeries to achieve generalization.
-However, this approach has limited generalization ability when the patterns in the training and testing datasets differ.
+Face X-ray~\cite{li2020face} and FWA~\cite{li2018exposing} use blended artifacts in forgeries to achieve generalization.
+However, these two methods have limited generalization ability when the patterns in the training and testing datasets differ.
 This is because Face X-ray learns to identify the boundary patterns that are sensitive to the post-processing operations varying in different datasets.
 On the contrary, our proposed framework learns common representations that are not dependent on specific post-processing operations.

+SRM~\cite{luo2021generalizing}, SPSL~\cite{liu2021spatial}, and F3Net~\cite{qian2020thinking} utilize frequency components of images to distinguish between forgeries and pristine images.
+However, the experimental results show that their generalization performance is inferior to the proposed approach.
+This could be due to the fact that these frequency cues that are effective on the FF++ may not generalize to other datasets with different post-processing steps.

+CORE~\cite{ni2022core}, RECCE~\cite{cao2022end}, SLADD~\cite{chen2022self} are recent detectors that focus on different detection algorithms: loss design, reconstruction learning, and adversarial training.
+However, these detectors could still be disrupted by unrelated factors such as race, gender, or identity because they operate in the entire feature space, which inevitably includes these unrelated aspects (similarly indicated in previous work~\cite{zhang2020face}).
+From Tab.~\ref{tab result}, our UCF (82.8\%) largely outperforms SLADD (78.2\%) in terms of the average AUC.

 Finally, Xception~\cite{rossler2019faceforensics++} serves as a CNN baseline and does not incorporate any augmentation, disentanglement, feature engineering, or frequency information.
 Its performance drops dramatically in the case of unseen forgeries, highlighting the importance of incorporating these techniques in face forgery detection models.